 KTUU Anchorage, AK, Gray Television

 About The Celebration of Service to America Awards

-The Celebration of Service to America Awards are sponsored and produced by NABEF with major support from the National Association of Broadcasters.
-In recent years, Gary Sinise; Paul Simon; Stevie Wonder; Glenn Close; Jeff Bridges; Quincy Jones; Sir Elton John; Bill Clinton; Laura Bush; Muhammad Ali; Jimmy and Rosalyn Carter; and Nancy Reagan; among others, have been presented with the Celebration of Service to America Leadership Award at the event.
+The Celebration of Service to America Awards are sponsored and produced by NABEF with major support from the National Association of Broadcasters and presenting sponsors Bonneville International and Hearst Television.
+In recent years, Sharon Stone, Gary Sinise; Paul Simon; Stevie Wonder; Glenn Close; Jeff Bridges; Quincy Jones; Sir Elton John; Bill Clinton; Laura Bush; Muhammad Ali; Jimmy and Rosalyn Carter; and Nancy Reagan; among others, have been presented with the Celebration of Service to America Leadership Award at the event.
 Details about the Celebration of Service to America Awards are available at http://www.nabef.org/events/sta/.

 The National Association of Broadcasters Education Foundation is a non-profit organization dedicated to reinforcing the future of broadcasting through a commitment to education and to advancing excellence in the diversity and community service efforts of our industry.
 Learn more at www.nabef.org.

 The National Association of Broadcasters is the premier advocacy association for America’s broadcasters.
 NAB advances radio and television interests in legislative, regulatory and public affairs.
 Through advocacy, education and innovation, NAB enables broadcasters to best serve their communities, strengthen their businesses and seize new opportunities in the digital age.
 Learn more at www.nab.org.